 To offer a drop-in solution to overcome the PA66 shortage, we developed an alternative material: The Akulon® IG series is a portfolio of material grades made by combining the strength of PA6 and PA46 – two materials that are fully independent of the Adiponitrile/hexamethyldiamine supply.

 Akulon XS: A PA6/66 alternative for blown film

 The flexible plastic packaging market is seeing steady growth due to the increased need to preserve food.
-Flexible multi-layer films provide efficient, versatile and lightweight packaging designs with a low packaging to product ratio to extend the shelf-life of food.
-This film packaging goes a long way to reducing food waste, which represents nearly 1.3 billion tonnes each year, and is responsible for 8.2% of all greenhouse gas emissions.
+Flexible multi-layer films provide efficient, versatile and lightweight packaging designs with a low packaging-to-product ratio to extend the shelf life of food.
+This film packaging goes a long way to reducing food waste, which represents nearly 1.3 billion tons each year and is responsible for 8.2% of all greenhouse gas emissions.

 Yet, the supply chain for PA6/66 is under extreme, long-term pressure due to a lack of the key raw material 66 salt.
 Since the global supply of 66 salt is short, it is placing pressure on the pricing and availability of PA6/66.

 We expect these supply pressures to last for several years.
 After seven Force Majeure declarations were made across the U.S. and the EU in the first two months of 2018, it became clear that the current total capacity of 66 salt is insufficient to meet market demands.
 Suppliers of engineering plastics have been discussing alternative materials with their customers ever since.

 Akulon XS is a very good alternative for PA6/66 in blown films.
 It provides exceptional mechanical strength and durability with easier processing than PA6 due to its slower crystallization rate.
 The material is a PA6-based co-polymer that works well for blown film production because it produces a stable bubble, fewer wrinkles, and optical and film quality similar to PA6/66.